 Amos uses this question to remind people of what they already know about what causes a lion to growl.
-It can be translated as a statement.
-Alternate translation: "A young lion will growl from his den only if statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "A young lion will growl from his den only if he has caught something."
 (See: Rhetorical Question)

-• a lion
+· a lion